patratiip/procrastinator/README.md

 Thanks to its multi-platform nature, the application is available on mobile devices (Android, iOS), tablets, web version, as well as for Windows and macOS.

-In future development plans, there’s consideration for adding separate logins for teachers, students, and school administration, which will further enhance the functionality and adaptation of the application to the educational process.

 Project Development Plan:

     1. Firestore integration: Connect to Firestore. ✅
     2. Bloc management: Implement blocs. ✅
     3. Architecture improvement: Optimize architecture.  ✅
     4. Architecture.
 DI.
 Apps for students, trainers, management with they own dependencies scopes.  ✅
     5. Tests.